Arrests at pro-Palestine protest amid condemnation from politicians

 A similar event held by Greater Manchester Friends of Palestine is also taking place.

-A crowd of around 100 pro-Palestinian supporters have gathered outside Manchester Cathedral ahead of a march.
+After a crowd of around 100 pro-Palestinian supporters gathered outside Manchester Cathedral to listen to speeches, they moved off en masse to march through the city centre.

-Police intervened when counter-protesters approached, shouting: “F*** Hamas”, and: “God bless the IDF”.
+As they banged drums and chanted “Free Palestine!”, a group of counter-protesters got ahead of them, marching in front and holding a flag saying “F*** Hamas” and shouting “release the hostages”.

 A leader of the Community Security Trust described the protests on Saturday as “phenomenally tone deaf”.